 The only way to have a genuinely accessible product is to make sure that everyone has this understanding from the moment you sit with the stakeholders and the project team.
 More importantly, it must stay with everyone throughout development.
 Whether it was a conscious decision on the part of your team or a mandate handed down from somewhere else is of no consequence.

-Making Your Team Care About Web Accessibility
+Making Your Team Care About Digital Accessibility

-Don’t expect the team to know all the rules in the book by heart; however, you should make it clear that everyone must include these testing tools (and activities like usability testing) in their process and that they deliver work that conforms in every sprint.
+Don’t expect the team to know all the rules in the book by heart; however, you should make it clear that everyone must include these testing tools (and activities like usability testing) in their process and that they deliver work that conforms to the guidelines in every sprint.
 Get your “definition of ready” to include these tests.
 And get your inclusive experience and user interface from the start.

 8 Basic Design Accessibility Rules